Skip to the main content

 Dry Cleaning Worker

-Dry cleaning workers serve customers and use various methods, tools and equipment to clean clothes, drapes and other fabric items.
+Dry cleaning workers serve customers and use various methods, tools, and equipment to clean clothes, drapes, and other textiles (and sometimes leather or suede).

 Also Known As